antonychackotc/final-project/README.md

 **Key Takeaways:**
 - **BERT is superior to TF-IDF & Word2Vec** due to pretraining.
-- **Deep learning isn't always better than ML**—ML is preferable when deep learning struggles with gradient/loss control.
+- **Deep learning isn't always better than ML**—ML is preferable when deep learning use for controlling a loss function and prevent overfit early stop epoch based on dropout layers.
 - **Real-time data drastically improves NLP model performance.**

 ## Final Learnings